oqolarte/oblong/content/project/old-computer.md

 This is to keep my reading contained within newsboat, and to not have to open a browser.

+With a bit more effort,
+one could even subscribe to social media feeds like YouTube, Twitter, Mastodon, podcasts, and perhaps some more;
+but I didn't do it in this machine.

 ## Blogging

 How else can I report to the public about this project if not through this [site](/site)?